DBML 2026 Workshop, held in conjunction with ICDE 2026 in Montréal, Canada, explores the growing synergy between databases and machine learning.

-In the opposite direction, ML techniques are now explored in core components of database systems, including query optimization, indexing, storage layout, and self-tuning.
-Long-standing challenges in databases—such as cardinality estimation, operator and plan selection, resource management, and other tasks traditionally handled with extensive human expertise or rigid heuristics—increasingly benefit from learned models and data-driven approaches.
+In the opposite direction, ML techniques are now incorporated as core components of database systems: query optimization, indexing, storage layout, and self-tuning.
+Long-standing challenges like cardinality estimation, operator and plan selection, and resource management - traditionally handled via human knowledge or heuristics - increasingly benefit from learned models.

-DBML 2026 aims to bring together researchers and practitioners working at this intersection, providing a dedicated forum for DB-inspired and ML-inspired approaches that address challenges in either or both communities.
-We welcome work that combines the strengths of DB and ML, ranging from foundational techniques and system designs to practical applications and real-world deployments, including ML for scientific data and other data-intensive domains.
+DBML 2026 brings together researchers and practitioners working at this intersection.
+We welcome work combining DB and ML strengths, ranging from foundational techniques and system design to practical applications and real-world deployments, including ML for scientific and data-intensive domains.

 Information about previous editions can be found at DBML 2025 DBML 2024, DBML 2023, and DBML 2022.